Maintaining a Positive Tone in Feedback

 How do you approach softening your tone when editing a piece?

-Brooke Nind is a Second Reader at Polyphony Lit and and a blogger at Voices.
+Anika Mukker is a Genre Editor at Polyphony Lit and and a blogger at Voices.